Nada8899/client-side/README.md

-# verdee int html ,css
+# verdee in html ,css